 Why Financial Independence?

-It roots down to three things: Freedom, creativity and Traveling
+It boils down to three things: Freedom, creativity and Traveling

 As you can read in the About page, financial independence does not mean that I want to retire at the age of 50.
 Not at all.